idrissdjio/idrissdjio.github.io/content/authors/admin/_index.md

     summary: |
       - Built a high-accuracy speech recognition model with CNN, achieving 94% classification accuracy.
       - Deployed using FastAPI and Docker on AWS EC2, providing a user-friendly interface.

+# About Me
+about_me: |
+  Idriss Djiofack is a graduate researcher in artificial intelligence at the HIRO Lab, University of Colorado Boulder.
+His research focuses on distributed robotics, human-robot interaction, and natural language processing.
+With a background in backend engineering, Idriss is dedicated to advancing robotics applications and contributing to innovative solutions in AI.
 ---